nazar-ospanov/ape-berkeley-v2/README.md

 # Multi-Purpose Tool A2A Agent

-This is an A2A (Agent-to-Agent) compliant agent with tool-calling capabilities that provides math calculations, hashing operations, and sequential multi-tool workflows using OpenAI's language models through LangChain.
+This is an A2A (Agent-to-Agent) compliant agent with tool-calling capabilities that provides math calculations, hashing operations, code execution, and sequential multi-tool workflows using OpenAI's language models through LangChain.

 ## Features